rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

 Once I got home, I figured I would try again on my home machine (macos).
 So I copied the code and tests, and ran it again.
 I continued to get the same error.
 I&rsquo;m frantically scouring the internet looking for clues for dealing with `OSError`.
 The only information I could find was on errors when trying to open and read files.
 Nothing really helpful with the context of testing and input.
 I finally gave up and took the dog for a walk.

-<a id="org94fed6d"></a>
+<a id="org6946863"></a>

 # Eureka

-This all happened on a Monday.
+We had started the project on a Firday.
+The problem happened on a Monday.
 Because we are on a block schedule, I didn&rsquo;t see the same group of students again until Wednesday.
-Tuesday I didn&rsquo;t think about the problem.
-Coming into the class on Wednesday, my plan was to skip over the testing the function with input, and head to the testing the second function, `calc_days_till_next_bd`.
+Tuesday I didn&rsquo;t work directly on the problem.
+I was <del>scared</del> busy and didn&rsquo;t have time in the evening to work on in.
+Coming into the class on Wednesday, my plan was to skip over the testing the `build_birthday` function, and jump to the testing the `calc_days_till_next_bd` function with `isinstance`.

 We began class with a review of the code we had already written the previous class period.
-This led to this exchange:
+This led to this exchange (I&rsquo;m paraphrasing and, possibly, projecting):

-**Student**: &ldquo;Do we have to do this?
+**Student**: *I&rsquo;ll stump him with this one*. &ldquo;Do we have to do this?
 This code is longer and more confusing than what we had at first.&rdquo;

 **Me**: *Thinking I had the perfect response.* &ldquo;Well for one thing, it allows us give a name to a chunk of code.
 Instead of holding all the steps in our head at once, we give it a name, and then call that function.&rdquo;